anony219/PReMM/README.md

 output
 └── Qwen2.5-72B-Local
     └── PReMM
-        └── defects4j
+        └── defects4jv1.2
-            └── Lang
+            └── Lang-7
-                ├── 7
-                │   ├── Lang-7-5.java
+                ├── Lang-7-5.java
-                │   ├── patch-5.diff
                 ├── Lang-7-5.log
+                ├── patch-5.diff
                 └── repair_result-5.csv

 ```

-- If the final patch generated by PReMM pass all the test cases, we consider it as a plausible patch, and will store the patch in `bug/id/patch-{Chain_Length}.diff`,e.g., `Lang/7/patch-{Chain_Length}.diff`
+- If the final patch generated by PReMM pass all the test cases, we consider it as a plausible patch, and will store the patch in `output/{model_name}/PReMM/defects4jv1.2/bug_id/patch-{Chain_Length}.diff`,e.g., `Lang-7/patch-{Chain_Length}.diff`
 - All the repair process of PReMM are stored in `Lang-7-{Chain_Length}.log`
 - We also stores additional information in `repair_results-{Chain_Length}.scv`
   - **Bug_id**: The target bug id